karkman/Physalia_EnvMetagenomics_2023/exercises.md

 done
 ```

-Looking at the [online manual](https://cutadapt.readthedocs.io/en/stable/index.html) for `Cutadapt` or running `cutadapt --help`, answer:
+While `Cutadapt` is running: looking at the [online manual](https://cutadapt.readthedocs.io/en/stable/index.html) or running `cutadapt --help`, answer:

 - What do the `-o`, `-p`, `-a`, `-A`, `m`, `-q`, and `-j` flags mean?
 - How did we choose the values for `-m` and `-q`?
 - What is the purpose of the redirection (`> 03_TRIMMED/${sample}.illumina.log`)?

-And for the Nanopore data:
+And now we trim the Nanopore data:

 ```bash
 gunzip -c 01_DATA/nanopore.fastq.gz | chopper -q 10 -l 1000 -t 4 | gzip > 03_TRIMMED/nanopore.fastq.gz